A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Materials and methods

 \subsection{SDS polyacrylamide gel electrophoresis}

-We use SDS PAGE to complement the results from our native PAGE experiments, ensuring that protein shape does not impact the results.
+We use SDS-PAGE to complement the results from our native PAGE experiments, ensuring that protein shape does not impact the results.
 We prepare a 4\% stacking gel on top of an 8\% denaturing, resolving gel between two gel plates.
 We load approximately 3~mg/mL of each sample into the wells.
-For reference, we load 3~$\upmu$L of PageRuler Plus Prestained Protein Ladder (ThermoFisher Scientific).
+For reference, we load 3~$\upmu$L of Precision Plus Protein Dual Color Standards (Bio-Rad).
 We run the gel at 50~V for 30 minutes at room temperature, then increase the voltage to 110~V and run for another hour.
 When the dye front runs out of the gel, we remove the gel and place it in the above laser scanner, then scan it for fluorescence in the Cy5 range.
 We move the gel into a gel box with Coomassie stain.
-The gel stains for at least 1~h, after which time we pour off the Coomassie stain and fill the box with a destaining solution.
+The gel stains for at least 1~hours, after which time we pour off the Coomassie stain and fill the box with a destaining solution.
 Once the protein bands are clearly visible, we scan the gel in a ChemiDoc MP Imaging System.